Published May 2018 • Updated August 2024 • Read Time: 6 minutes

 Picasso Marble is recommended whenever we need to change our relationship with exercise and physical movement.
 It helps us to honestly examine our beliefs about our bodies and about exercise. it helps us to determine what is true and useful, and what is false and limiting.
 For example, if we think “there’s no time,” Picasso Marble helps us to shake up our schedule and find time.
 If we think “exercise is boring,” Picasso Marble encourages us to find ways to play and find more enjoyment.
 If we think “it won’t work,” it gives us both patience and determination.
 It is a wonderful talisman to encourage mental and physical flexibility and for cultivating daily practices around health and fitness.

-Picasso Marble Mineralogy
+Geology of Picasso Marble

 Where does Picasso Marble come from?